-- Stir the chilled strawberry mixture into the custard.
+- Remove the vanilla bean pod.
+Stir the chilled strawberry mixture into the custard.

 - Pour into an ice cream maker and process according to the manufacturer’s directions.
 I was able to process the entire batch at once in my Cuisinart Ice Cream Maker.
 This should take approximately 25 to 35 minutes.
 Freeze for a couple of hours to allow the ice cream to harden.
 Then scoop and enjoy.